RUSA pilots complimentary menstrual hygiene program on select campuses

 In discussing the logistics and finances of implementing the program, RUSA reached out to other on-campus organizations, such as The Women’s Center Coalition, The Douglass Governing Council and the University Facilities and Capital Planning (UFCP), Covello said.

-UFCP, which was providing more affordable products before the proposal, approved of RUSA’s initiative and offered to provide funding for the installation and stocking of dispensers in the Busch, Livingston and Cook student centers, he said.
+UFCP, which was providing more affordable products before the proposal, approved of RUSA’s initiative and offered to provide funding for the installation and stocking of dispensers in the Busch, Livingston and Douglass student centers, he said.

 In nature of being a pilot program, only 3 of the 5 campuses were stocked with dispensers, but there are plans to expand to the College Avenue and Douglass campuses, Rokerya said in an email.

 She said that the pilot program was conceived for RUSA to gauge how successful the distribution of free menstrual hygiene products on campus would be and how often the machines would need restocking.

 “We worked with University Facilities and Capital Planning to have the machines placed in all female and gender-neutral bathrooms of the statistically most-visited locations of Rutgers University—New Brunswick, which are the Livingston and Busch student centers.
 Over the summer, we will assess the success rate of this pilot initiative, and hopefully have the products available on all campuses,” Rokerya said.